Elefantastic – An Elephant Sanctuary in Jaipur, India

 Let me start by saying that I’m a huge animal lover.
 I strictly stand for the ethical treatment of animals and I usually steer clear of animal tourism.
-But when I chanced upon Elefantastic on TripAdvisor, it looked like a genuine place, so after a lot of enquiring, we decided to visit, and we were so glad we did!
+But when I chanced upon Elefantastic on TripAdvisor, it looked like a genuine place, so after a lot of enquiring around, we decided to visit, and we were so glad we did!

 Elefantastic is an elephant sanctuary in Jaipur that works for domesticated elephants of Jaipur with low-income, marginalised caretaker families to to provide welfare services and to raise awareness for Asian elephants.

 Our visit ended up being ele-fantastic, there seemed to be no mistreatment of the elephants, only genuine love and care.
 There were no chains or hooks and the elephants were not tied down.

 Elefantastic is not just an attraction, it is an incredible experience, a heart-touching one.

 Within minutes of arriving, we are introduced to our team.
 Sampa – a beautiful 52-year old female elephant, Raju – Sampa’s mahout, and Brijesh – our guide for the day.

 Every elephant has a mahout (caretaker) who stays with the elephant almost 24×7.
 Guess what?
 The mahouts even sleep near their elephants.
 In some cases, the mahout’s family stays at the sanctuary as well, as the mahout can’t go far from the elephant, even at night.
 To the outsider this might seem like a caretaker, but we realise that each elephant shares a deep bond with their mahout.
 They’re family!